hob1t/20220224/cyber_security_course/README.md

 Learning Guide: The following is an outline of how this course will be conducted, with suggested best practices for students.

 Unit 1 – Introduction to Cyber Security

-●      Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●      Complete and submit the Case Study/ Written Assignment ●      Complete and submit the portfolio activity
+●     Read through the Learning Guide and the Reading Assignment

+●      Complete the Discussion Assignment by posting in the Discussion Forum

+●     Respond to three of your fellow classmates’ posts in the Discussion Forum

+●     Complete and submit the Case Study/ Written Assignment

+●      Complete and submit the portfolio activity

 Unit 2 – Ethical Hacking & Cyber Security methodologies

-●      Peer-assess unit 1 Case Study/ Written Assignment ●      Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●      Complete and submit the Case Study/ Written Assignment ●      Complete and submit the portfolio activity
+●     Peer-assess unit 1 Case Study/ Written Assignment

+●     Read through the Learning Guide and the Reading Assignment

+●     Complete the Discussion Assignment by posting in the Discussion Forum

+●     Respond to three of your fellow classmates’ posts in the Discussion Forum

+●     Complete and submit the Case Study/ Written Assignment

+●    Complete and submit the portfolio activity

 Unit 3 – Cyber Security Methodologies and setting up Lab for Cyber Security

-●      Peer-assess unit 2 Case Study/ Written Assignment ●       Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●       Complete and submit the Case Study/ Written Assignment ●      Complete and submit the portfolio activity
+●    Peer-assess unit 2 Case Study/ Written Assignment

+●    Read through the Learning Guide and the Reading Assignment

+●    CComplete the Discussion Assignment by posting in the Discussion Forum

+●    Respond to three of your fellow classmates’ posts in the Discussion Forum

+●    Complete and submit the Case Study/ Written Assignment

+●    Complete and submit the portfolio activity

 Unit 4 – Website Pentesting & Security

-●      Peer-assess unit 3 Case Study/ Written Assignment ●      Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●      Complete and submit the Case Study/ Written Assignment ●      Complete and submit the portfolio activity
+●    Peer-assess unit 3 Case Study/ Written Assignment

+●    Read through the Learning Guide and the Reading Assignment

+●      Complete the Discussion Assignment by posting in the Discussion Forum

+●      Respond to three of your fellow classmates’ posts in the Discussion Forum

+●      Complete and submit the Case Study/ Written Assignment

+●      Complete and submit the portfolio activity

 Unit 5 – Mobile Pentesting & Wireless Security

-●      Peer-assess unit 4 Case Study/ Written Assignment ●      Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●      Complete and submit the Case Study/ Written Assignment ●      Complete and submit the portfolio activity
+●     Peer-assess unit 4 Case Study/ Written Assignment

+●      Read through the Learning Guide and the Reading Assignment

+●      Complete the Discussion Assignment by posting in the Discussion Forum

+●      Respond to three of your fellow classmates’ posts in the Discussion Forum

+●      Complete and submit the Case Study/ Written Assignment

+●      Complete and submit the portfolio activity

 Unit 6:  Dark Web and Deep Web

-●      Peer-assess unit 5 Case Study/ Written Assignment ●      Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●      Complete and submit the Case Study/ Written Assignment ●      Complete and submit the portfolio activity
+●     Peer-assess unit 5 Case Study/ Written Assignment

+●      Read through the Learning Guide and the Reading Assignment

+●      Complete the Discussion Assignment by posting in the Discussion Forum

+●      Respond to three of your fellow classmates’ posts in the Discussion Forum

+●      Complete and submit the Case Study/ Written Assignment

+●      Complete and submit the portfolio activity

 Unit 7:  Cyber Forensics

-●      Peer-assess unit 6 Case Study/ Written Assignment ●      Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●      Complete and submit the Case Study/ Written Assignment ●      Complete and submit the portfolio activity
+●     Peer-assess unit 6 Case Study/ Written Assignment

+●      Read through the Learning Guide and the Reading Assignment

+●      Complete the Discussion Assignment by posting in the Discussion Forum

+●      Respond to three of your fellow classmates’ posts in the Discussion Forum

+●      Complete and submit the Case Study/ Written Assignment

+●      Complete and submit the portfolio activity

 Unit 8:  Bug Bounty Platforms & Reporting

-●      Peer-assess unit 7 Case Study/ Written Assignment ●      Read through the Learning Guide and the Reading Assignment ●      Complete the Discussion Assignment by posting in the Discussion Forum ●      Respond to three of your fellow classmates’ posts in the Discussion Forum ●      Complete and submit the portfolio activity
+●     Peer-assess unit 7 Case Study/ Written Assignment

+●     Read through the Learning Guide and the Reading Assignment

+●     Complete the Discussion Assignment by posting in the Discussion Forum

+●      Respond to three of your fellow classmates’ posts in the Discussion Forum

+●     Complete and submit the portfolio activity